Flanders-Make-vzw/img2img-turbo/README.md

 3. **Run inference**:

-   After training has completed (takes about a day), run the inference script (see command below) on the original resolution images folder (will now be named 'train_A_original').
+   After training has completed (takes about a day depending on your GPU), run the inference script (see command below) on the original resolution images folder (will now be named 'train_A_original').
-   If the image has a high resolution and you do not have a good GPU you can run it on the patched folder ('train_A') instead and then run the 'inference_and_repatch.sh' script.
+   If the image has a high resolution and you do not have a good GPU you can run it on the patched folder ('train_A') instead and then run the `inference_and_repatch.sh` script.
+   The repatching also applies blending to reduce the visibility of the separate patches but their will still be some artifacts because each patch is augmented separately.
+   So in general I would recommend to do the inference on the original resolution images.

    ```bash
    inference.sh
    ```

 The results will be in outputs/*your folder name*